akatsuki105/dawngb/README.md

 # DawnGB

-DawnGB is "cycle-count" accurate GameBoy Color emulator written in Go.
+DawnGB is GameBoy Color emulator written in Go.

 You can play on [web](https://dawngb.vercel.app/)!